BIGJRA/BIGJRA.github.io/rejuv.md

 versions.
 It also makes Gardevoir hate you particularly more.
 Either head down to untie the officer, or up to save Maria.

-If you chose the officer, you could choose to refuse all Gardevoir’s requests or not.
+If you chose the officer, you could choose to refuse all Gardevoir's requests or not.
 Refusing them will save the officer.

 Anyways, after the scene, head outside into the forest, and then to